 The first telling question I ask a client is simple.
 How many projects have you got?
 Most struggle to answer this question as there isn’t a single Project Register.
 A list of all our projects, the PMs, the Sponsors, the budgets, the RAG KPI status.
 Easy to fix with some technology (SharePoint or Project Online are great for this).

 5) Plan Templates

 OK, I could go on and list many, many more actions.
 But that’s the point.
 We sometimes cannot see a way forward when there is so much to do.
 So why not start with one of these goals?
 They might not all fit your situation, you might have ticked some of these off.
 But start the debate.
-“How can we improve our project management maturity?”
+“How can increase project management maturity within our organisation?”